Living in Saskatoon, Sk

 - Community – The BEST Reason to Move to Saskatoon!

 - Affordability of Homes For Sale in Saskatoon

 - Tech Scene

 Saskatoon is a great place to live.

 According to Statistics Canada (StatCan), Saskatoon ranks among the top 10 urban centres in the nation when it comes to its rate of growth.
 The city’s population rose by 1.9 per cent, tying with Calgary and Kelowna for fourth place, the agency said in a new report. -Jan 20, 2021Saskatoon CTV News

-If you’re considering moving to Saskatoon, contact Tim to help with your relocation.
+If you’re considering moving to Saskatoon, Tim would love to help with your relocation.
 As a recent “new resident” to Saskatoon, I am more than happy to help you with your unique needs and circumstances.

 Here are 14 things you can expect to love about Saskatoon.

 Community – The BEST Reason to Move to Saskatoon!